tmfarrell/PCRL_Logbook/README.md

 ### C. SOFTWARE
 The system has three components, whose functions correspond to those outlined in A.

+The first is a stand-alone data-logging program that may be executed at anytime.
+The second and third are scripts that automate data storage and report generation.
+They are executed consecutively in the task `update_db_n_report` in `Task Scheduler Library` the `Task Scheduler` app.

 1. ####Observational Data Recording

 		Directory: "PCRL_Logbook\PCRLLogbook[final]\PCRLLogbook[final]\"